artivis/artivis.github.io/content/post/2022/ros2-humble.md

 ssh ubuntu@<container-ip>
 ```

-We should really add this step to our profile really.
+We should really add this step to our profile instead.
 And to do so we will simply add the following lines,

 ```yaml